stfc/PSyclone/doc/user_guide/configuration.rst

                         read, write, read+write, increment,
                         read+increment and summation access by
                         PSyclone.
 Sum is a form of reduction.
-The GOcean API do not support increment or sum, so they only define three mappings for read, write, and readwrite.
+The GOcean API does not support increment or sum, so it only defines three mappings for read, write, and readwrite.
 ======================= =======================================================